Rhyme: Function of rhyming words

 Rhyme partly seems to be enjoyed simply as a repeating pattern that is pleasant to hear.
-It also serves as a powerful mnemonic device, facilitating memorization.
+Rhyme is a form of art that one can use to communicate to the reader or audience.
+It also serves as a powerful mnemonic device, facilitating short-term memory.
 The regular use of tail rhyme helps to mark off the ends of lines, thus clarifying the metrical structure for the listener.
-As with other poetic techniques, poets use it to suit their own purposes; for example William Shakespeare often used a rhyming couplet to mark off the end of a scene in a play.
+As with other poetic techniques, poets use it to suit their own purposes; for example, William Shakespeare often used a rhyming couplet to mark off the end of a scene in a play.

 Types of rhyme

 The word rhyme can be used in a specific and a general sense.
 In the specific sense, two words rhyme if their final stressed vowel and all following sounds are identical; two lines of poetry rhyme if their final strong positions are filled with rhyming words.
 Examples are sight and flight, deign and gain, madness and sadness, love and dove.

 Perfect rhymes

 Perfect rhymes can be classified by the location of the final stressed syllable.